The Kalepa Ridge Trail leads to the best land-accessible views of the Na Pali Coast in all of Kauai. It is not, however, for the faint of heart.

-Kalepa Ridge Trail is definitely one of the must-see Kauai points of interest.
-Be sure you include an afternoon visit on your itinerary and on that topic, you may want to queue up our travel guide detailing the best 7 day itinerary for Kauai to help plan the rest of your trip.
+Kalepa Ridge Trail is definitely one of the best things to do on Kauai.
+Be sure you include an afternoon visit on your itinerary and on that topic, you may want to queue up our travel guide detailing the best 5-7 day itinerary for Kauai to help plan the rest of your trip.

 When it comes to photographing the world-renown Na Pali Coast by land, you will be hard-pressed to find better opportunities than those from Kalepa Ridge.